wp-plugins/wp-lead-plus-free-squeeze-pages-creator/readme.txt

 ### WP Lead Plus PRO Cool Features:
-*	More than 15 stunning squeeze page templates (compare to 3 of free version)
+*	More than 15 stunning squeeze page templates (compare to 3 of free version) with responsive design (i.e. fit in any device desktop/laptop/table/phone)
 *	Create professional, resizable optin widgets on your blog sidebar
 *	Create cool unblockable popups
+*	Create attractive newsletters optin page/popup
-*	Popup appears after a specific time or when visitor exit
+*	Fully control popups' behavior.
+Popup on exit intention or popup appears after a specific time
+*	Multiple popups on a website.
+You can set a particular popup for the whole site or you can set different popups for different page/post
 *	Integrate smoothly with Facebook and other social sites
 *	Insert your own code into the page
+*	Easy facebook comment box integration.
+You can place the facebook comment box easily on the squeeze page.

 *   [Upgrade to the Pro Version Now!&raquo;](http://wpleadplus.com/?src=wp.org)